bitwarden/contributing-docs/docs/architecture/push-notifications/non-mobile.md

 ```

 For the Bitwarden Cloud implementation, the API uses the `AzureQueuePushNotificationService`
-implementation of `IPushNotificationService`.
-This service submits the push notification to an Azure
+implementation.
+This service submits the push notification to an Azure Queue in the Bitwarden Azure
-Queue in the Bitwarden Azure tenant.
+tenant.

-The Bitwarden Cloud Notifications API includes a job - the `AzureQueueHostedService` - that monitors
+The Bitwarden Cloud Notifications API includes a queue processor - the `AzureQueueHostedService` -
-the Azure Queue for pending push notifications.
-The job pulls messages from the queue and sends them
+that monitors the Azure Queue for pending push notifications.
+The job pulls messages from the queue
-to all clients registered for the initiating user or organization.
+and sends them to all clients registered for the initiating user or organization.

 ### Self-hosted implementation